A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Generalized Debye sources

-Here, in a slight abuse of notation, $\bJ$ and $\rho$ are non-physical variables instead of electric current and charge, as in~\eqref{eq_maxwell}.
-In order for Maxwell's equations to be satisfied in a source-free region, the potentials must satisfy $\nabla \cdot \bA = ik \varphi$ and $\nabla \cdot \bQ = ik \psi$.
-This means that the currents and charges must satisfy the following consistency conditions:
+with analogous expressions defining the other potentials in terms of their vector or scalar source densities ($\bJ_\ell, \bK_\ell$, and $\sigma_\ell$).
+Here, in a slight abuse of notation, $\rho$ is not the true electric charge, but a charge-like non-physical quantity.
+The tangential vector fields $\bJ_\ell$, $\bK_\ell$ and the scalar functions $\rho_\ell$, $\sigma_\ell$ are defined on the boundary of the $\ell$th region~$\Gamma_\ell$ (see Figure~\ref{fig_dielectric}), and are responsible for representing the fields in the $\ell$th region.
+In order for Maxwell's equations to be satisfied in a source-free region, the potentials must satisfy the relations \mbox{$\nabla \cdot \bA_\ell = ik_\ell \phi_\ell$} and \mbox{$\nabla \cdot \bQ_\ell = ik_\ell \psi_\ell$}.
+It is straightforward to show that this holds when the currents and charges satisfy the consistency conditions:

-where~$\Gamma$ is the boundary of, for example, some perfectly conducting object.
-While it appears as though $\bJ$, $\bK$, $\rho$, and $\sigma$ are all unknowns coupled through the consistency conditions, depending on the particular boundary conditions $\bJ$ and $\bK$ are \emph{constructed} from $\rho$ and $\sigma$ such that the consistency conditions are automatically met.
-The sources $\rho$, $\sigma$ are required to be mean-zero~\cite{EpGr}, and are referred to as \emph{generalized Debye sources}.
-The currents $\bJ$ and $\bK$ can then be specified in their Hodge decomposition along $\Gamma$: